-Lean management is a set of techniques for developing people to understand and take ownership of their own problems and to use resources to achieve the organization's goals.
-Lean management involves everyone in an organization in designing processes to continuously solve problems, improve performance and achieve goals using the least amount of resources possible.
+Lean management is a set of techniques for developing people to understand and take ownership of their own problems, and to use resources to achieve the organization's goals.
+Lean management involves everyone in an organization in the design of processes to continuously solve problems, improve performance and achieve goals using the least amount of resources possible.

 Also called Lean accounting.
-Lean management accounting is a restructuring of management accounting and control mechanisms to achieve accurate reporting of the results of improvements continuously realized during a Lean transformation.
-Because most existing accounting systems were developed in the early twentieth century to support large-batch production, these traditional systems often send signals of batch processing and compartmentalized decision-making.
+Lean management accounting is a restructuring of management accounting and control mechanisms to achieve accurate reporting of the results of improvements that are continually being realized during a Lean transformation.
+Because most existing accounting systems were developed in the early twentieth century to support large-batch production, these traditional systems often send signals that encourage batch processing and compartmentalized decision-making.

 Lean management accounting has the following objectives: